 The CLS is externally accredited by the ANSI National Accreditation Board to the International Organization of Standardization / International Electrotechnical Commission (ISO/IEC) 17025 program as mandated by New York Article 49-B of the Executive Law.
 ANAB assesses crime laboratories internationally and accreditation is valid for a period of four years.

 To be so awarded, laboratories must demonstrate that their management, operations, personnel, procedures, equipment, working environment and health and safety procedures are in compliance with the established standards set forth by ANAB.

-All four labs have successfully completed accreditation inspections by ANAB since 1993.
+All four labs have successfully completed accreditation inspections since 1993.
 In 2008, the CLS achieved its first International Accreditation and has maintained that status by undergoing annual surveillance audits.

 ANAB accreditation confirms the CLS's reputation as one of the top publicly funded laboratories in the nation.